 What Can I Use For Lube Around The House To Fix A Squeaky Door?

-To fix a squeaky door, cooking oils like olive or vegetable oil can be applied to hinges for quick lubrication.
-Silicone spray is another great choice as it doesn’t attract dust and provides water-resistant lubrication.
-Avoid using sticky oils that might build up grime over time.
+To fix a squeaky door, cooking oils like olive or vegetable oil can be applied to hinges for quick temporary lubrication.
+Silicone spray is another great choice as it usually leaves a cleaner finish and provides water-resistant lubrication.
+Avoid overusing sticky oils that might build up grime over time.

 What Can I Use For Lube Around The House That Won’t Attract Dirt?

-Silicone spray is an excellent lubricant that doesn’t attract dirt or grime, making it perfect for sliding doors and rubber seals.
-Candle wax and dry soap bars also reduce friction without leaving sticky residues that collect dust, offering cleaner alternatives to cooking oils.
+Silicone spray is an excellent lubricant that is less likely to attract dirt or grime compared with cooking oil, making it helpful for sliding doors and rubber seals.
+Candle wax and dry soap bars also reduce friction without leaving oily residues that collect dust, offering cleaner alternatives for drawers and zippers.

 What Can I Use For Lube Around The House To Loosen Rusted Parts?